LUX Selection panel

 Artistic director - Movies That Matter film festival

-Member of the LUX Selection Panel in 2023
+Member of the LUX Selection Panel in 2023, 2024

 After finishing her studies, Margje de Koning directed documentaries for various broadcasting companies for 12 years.

-She also worked as a lecturer on documentaries at the University of Amsterdam.
 In August 2004, Margje became Commissioning Editor for a slot for 52-minute documentaries.
-This involved producing and co-producing creative 52-minute documentaries on contemporary social, socio-cultural and moral issues with a strong human interest angle.
-The focus is on Dutch issues, but also on issues from the whole world.
-Since January 2005 Margje de Koning has been head of the Television Department of the public service broadcaster IKON, and on January 2012 she became Head of TV, Radio and New Media Programming at IKON.
-From January 2016 IKON has been incorporated into EO with Margje de Koning as Head of Documentaries for EOdocs.
-In September 2019 she left the public broadcaster in order to become the new artistic director of the Movies that Matter film festival.
+This involved producing and co-producing creative 52-minute documentaries on contemporary social, socio-cultural and moral issues with a strong human-interest angle.
+The documentaries mainly focus on Dutch issues, but also cover other issues from the whole world.
+Margje de Koning has been head of the Television Department of the public service broadcaster IKON since January 2005, and in January 2012, she became Head of TV, Radio and New Media Programming at IKON.
+In January 2016, IKON was incorporated into EO with Margje de Koning as Head of Documentaries for EOdocs.
+In September 2019, she left the public broadcaster in order to become the new artistic director of the Movies that Matter film festival.

 Marta Fernandes